appview-team/appview/docs/BUILD.md

 ### `make build`

-This will run `docker build` first to build our "appscope-builder" container image.
+This will run `docker build` first to build our "appview-builder" container image.
 It tries to pull the existing image from the project's image repository to speed things up but this step can take a while the first time.

 Once the builder image is ready, it runs `make all test` in the container.
 The local working directory is mounted into the container so the result should end up the in the same place as if you'd run that command locally.